 - "He again fixes a certain day, “Today,” saying through David after so long a time just as has been said before, “Today if you hear His voice, Do not harden your hearts," (Heb.
 4:7, NASB)--emphasis added.

 Some Universalists will take offense at this line of reasoning.
 I don't blame them.
 But, the Bible teaches that now is the time for salvation, not later.
 Some Universalists actually preach a God of love and forgiveness and the need to come to Christ now.
 That's fine as far as they preach the True Christ and Him crucified and not a false god as the Mormons, Jehovah's Witnesses, and New Age adherants do.
 But what about the thousands of Universalists who deny the true God and yet teach Universalism and continue to teach a false god?
 If Universalism is not true, then they are hindering people from coming to Christ.
 They are advocating a false god along with their Universalist teachings, the very Universalist teaching that appeals to people because it teaches a God of infinite love and grace.

-Universalist philosophy, if accepted by the worlds' religions, would greatly reduce the focus of differences between them.
+Universalist philosophy, if accepted by the world's religions, would greatly reduce the focus of differences between them.
 It would greatly reduce the need for orthodoxy, for defining and preaching the true God.
-But, the Bible teaches that Jesus alone is the savior and that now is the acceptable time of salvatio . . . not the after-life.
-It teaches that there is one God, not many; that Jesus is God in flesh, not an angel or a "good man."
+But, the Bible teaches that Jesus alone is the Savior and that now is the acceptable time of salvation . . . not the afterlife.
+It teaches that there is one God, not many and that Jesus is God in flesh, not an angel or a "good man."
 Truth is at stake.